 Exploring Bagan’s Archaeological Zone by foot is a no-no. Other travel arrangements are necessary as it sprawls over 26 square miles and sports more than 2,000 pagodas.

 There are five main modes of transport to choose from.
-Push-bike, e-bike, horse and cart, rented car and hot air balloon.
+Push-bike, ebike, horse and cart, rented car and hot air balloon.
 Push-biking looked too much like hard work – hot, sweaty and dusty.
 The horse and carts looked to slow, bumpy and uncomfortable and a rented car was out of our budget.
 A hot air balloon ride had been high on my wishlist.
-It would give the best views of Bagan, but at over $300 (£234 GBP) per person for only a couple of hours, we just couldn’t justify it!
+It would give the best views of Bagan, but at over $300 (£234) per person for only a couple of hours, we just couldn’t justify it!
 If you do, however, have your heart set on seeing Bagan by hot air balloon, then Get Your Guide has some great deals.

 After considering all our options, we decided e-bikes it was!
 It would still be dusty just like the push-bikes but we could live with that.

 You can rent e-bikes through most hotels or from several shops in Nyaung U, one of the three areas of Bagan.
-They cost around 5,000 kyat or $5 (£3.20 GBP) per day or for around the eight hours battery life.
+They cost around 5,000 kyat or $5 (£3.20) per day or for around the eight hours of battery life.
 They are a slower, quieter, electric version of a motorbike.
-It’s illegal for foreigners to rent or drive motorcycles in Bagan so an e-bike is the next best thing.
+It’s illegal for foreigners to rent or drive motorcycles in Bagan so an ebike is the next best thing.

 We had three days in Bagan and the plan was that there was to be no plan, this was Andy’s idea as I can’t help but plan.
 After India and Bangladesh, he was ready to take things at a more leisurely pace, to which I’d agreed, so there’d be no getting up at 5 am for sunrises.

-Late morning on our first full day we armed ourselves with a good map bought from our hotel for 1,000 kyat (£0.64 GBP), water and sun lotion.
+Late morning on our first full day in Bagan we armed ourselves with a good map bought from our hotel for 1,000 kyat (£0.64), water and sun lotion.
 Sporting attractive helmets we headed out in the general direction of Old Bagan to see what we’d stumble upon.
 We had our Archaeological Zone tickets tucked safely away.
-Foreigners have to buy these tickets for 25,000 kyat (£16 GBP) on arrival at the airport or bus station.
+Foreigners have to buy these tickets for 25,000 kyat (£16) on arrival at the airport or bus station.
 They are valid for five days but if you stay longer they most likely won’t be checked.

-The first pagoda we came across was Schwezigon and was actually my favourite.
+The first pagoda we came across was Schwezigon Pagoda, which was actually my favourite.
 This impressive pagoda was gilted sandstone that glinted in the sun.
 Despite earthquake damage from a few months earlier, there were still fantastic photo opportunities, minus the gold dome.
 Definitely remember to take your camera to Bagan, especially to Schwezigon Pagoda.

 We came across the Golden Palace next and were in two minds whether to go in or not as at $5 per person it was quite pricey.
 We decided to go for it but in all honesty, it wasn’t worth the money.
 It’s a government reconstruction of the original aimed to attract tourists.
 I doubt if it shows much resemblance to the original.
 Soon we’d seen all there was to see and were back outside ready to set off on our e-bikes again.